Gut-0/Data-engineering-aws/Project 1/project-I/README.md

-# Project I - Data Engineering with AWS
+# Project I - Data Engineering Pipeline

 This project focuses on extracting data from MongoDB, transforming it, and loading it into a PostgreSQL database, all within a Docker environment.